Donald Cragen: Background

 Cragen was born in 1950 and comes from an Irish Catholic background, and graduated from a Catholic university in New York City, although different episodes have given conflicting information about exactly which school; he calls St. Raymond's University his alma mater in the first season episode "Sophomore Jinx", but says it is St. John's in the third season episode "Justice".
 Cragen served as a Green Beret in the U.S. Army Special Forces in the Vietnam War before joining the New York Police Department, where he was a homicide detective partnered with Max Greevey (George Dzundza).
 Cragen had been married to a flight attendant named Marge (Ellen Tobie) and they had two children together, though a retroactive continuity error cancelled the children from existence ("likes his snacks, attends AA, is childless...") in episodes of Special Victims Unit.

 The episode "Prescription for Death" establishes that Cragen is a recovering alcoholic.
 He says that his drinking problem had become so severe in his early career that Greevey insisted he would no longer partner with him unless he joined Alcoholics Anonymous.
 Cragen finally hit rock bottom when he pulled his service revolver on a taxi driver while in a drunken rage; horrified, he quit drinking, joined AA, and has been sober ever since.
 Nevertheless, he admits that he feels a daily temptation to drink due to the horrors he witnesses in his job.

 In an episode set in early 2001, Cragen says he has been a captain for 12 years, meaning he was promoted just before the start of the regular L&O continuity.
 Cragen's long time stuck at the same rank (for the last 25 years of his career) is due to multiple political factors blocking his discretionary promotion to the deputy inspector rank.
 However, his skills as a manager of detectives and his long tenure as a captain have earned him the command of multiple prestigious units, including the Anti-Corruption Task Force and the Manhattan SVU.

 While on Law & Order, Cragen was depicted as easily irritated when under stress; when answering the telephone, his customary greeting was, "What?!.
 By the time of Law & Order: Special Victims Unit, however, he has become more unflappable.
 He is jaded by city politics and no longer votes.
 He is a fan of the New York Mets, and keeps an autographed baseball in a case on his desk.

-Cragen's primary weapon in Law & Order is a Smith & Wesson Model 36, which he continues to carry in Law & Order: Special Victims Unit.
-His primary weapon throughout Law & Order: Special Victims Unit, however, is a Glock 19 9mm semiautomatic pistol.